 The PIF focal species list and the MOU habitat indicator species list have much overlap as recognized in the MAMP (Ecosystem Sciences 2008: 2-115).
-However, not all of the PIF focal species or the MOU habitat indicator species met criteria 4 above, that the species were common enough to provide the sample sizes adequate to inform whether or not habitat suitability was changing over time, especially in response to management.
-There is probably a need to identify a more comprehensive riparian focal species list for the Owens Valley that meets the sample size criteria so that the evaluations of the avian survey data can be linked to specific riparian features.
+However, not all of the PIF focal species nor all of the MOU habitat indicator species met criteria 4 above, that the species were common enough to provide the sample sizes adequate to inform whether or not habitat suitability was changing over time, especially in response to management.
+There is probably a need to identify a riparian focal species list for the Owens Valley that meets the sample size criteria so that the evaluations of the avian survey data can be linked to specific riparian features.
+This group would be used in the sense of the more modern usage of 'indicator species', but so as to not confuse it with the original MOU indicator species list, 'focal species' could be used.
+This focal species group would be easily detectable using the point count method and would be common enough so that lack of presence would likely actually indicate that an important habitat dimension necessary for survival or reproductive success is missing from potential habitat.